In April 2008 an undergraduate engineering student at Manchester University found himself in a moral dilemma:

 [The annotations explain how "Smith" had to omit an inconvenient research result and come to a false conclusion in order to keep his supervisor happy.]

-E4: My comments on four project reports released under the Freedom of Information Act.
+E4: My comments on four SALi project reports released under the Freedom of Information Act.
+These reports had previously been kept from me.

 E5: Annotated copy of unsigned letter from the